sakshamgupta1074/video_analytics-Trinity/source/README.md

 3. There are different files for each component (python files are named accordingly).
 With running these files using the command "python <filename.py>", one can see the output of the desired component.

 4. We also have one python file named "sql_connect.py" which will be used to connect the SQL database and will also enter all the scanned activities through cctv camera feed inside the database with their necessary columns.
+Before running this file, make sure MySQL database is installed in the system.

 5. This data will be then visible to the Security Personnel and raise the alarm to alert everyone near the premises.